ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 And to a lesser degree:

-4. RAM *(more heavily used in mining than in sync/packing, but can become a bottleneck under certain situations)*
+4. RAM *(more heavily used in mining than in syncing/packing, but can become a bottleneck under certain situations)*

-If any of the 3 primary resources are maxed out: congratulations your configuration is syncing and packing as fast as it can!
+If any of the 3 primary resources are maxed out: congratulations!
+Your configuration is syncing and packing as fast as it can!

 ## Increasing Bandwidth